addyosmani/backbone-fundamentals/chapters/01-introduction.md

 When developing applications using just jQuery, the piece missing is a way to structure and organize your code.
 It's very easy to create a JavaScript app that ends up a tangled mess of jQuery selectors and callbacks, all desperately trying to keep data in sync between the HTML for your UI, the logic in your JavaScript, and calls to your API for data.

-Without something to help tame the mess, you're likely to string together a set of independant plugins and libraries to make up the functionality or build everything yourself from scratch and have to maintain it yourself.
+Without something to help tame the mess, you're likely to string together a set of independent plugins and libraries to make up the functionality or build everything yourself from scratch and have to maintain it yourself.
 Backbone solves this problem for you, providing a way to cleanly organize code, separating responsibilities into recognizable pieces that are easy to maintain.

 In "Developing Backbone.js Applications," I and a number of other experienced authors will show you how to improve your web application structure using the popular JavaScript library, Backbone.js